ICA-EGAD/RiC-AG/source/faq--how_to_extend_ric.md

 ## Why extend RiC?

 RiC is a generic, international, standard; it might be necessary to extend it to meet local requirements.
-In addition, RiC-CM is a reference framework, without the level of granularity that might be necessary to, say, precisely describe special collections — sets of medieval charters, postcards, or notarial acts, for instance —  precisely, or to meet the very specific needs of researchers.
+In addition, RiC-CM is a reference framework, without the level of granularity that might be necessary to precisely describe special collections — sets of medieval charters, postcards, or notarial acts, for instance — or to meet the very specific needs of researchers.
 As the introduction to RiC-CM puts it in 1.2 Purpose and Scope:

 > As a high-level model, RiC-CM is a broad conceptual framework.
 It does not address the full range of activities needed to manage records, nor does it address the full detail that may be required in any possible context in which it may be applied.